Ajayapala (Chaulukya dynasty): Death

 Ajayapala died in 1175 CE, sometime between 25 March and 7 April.
 The 14th century chronicler Merutunga states that a Pratihara named Vayajaladeva stabbed Ajayapala to death.
 The accuracy of this claim is doubtful, as Merutunga's account of Ajayapala is generally unreliable.

 Mularaja II, the son of Ajayapala and Naikidevi, succeeded him on the Chaulukya throne.
 After Mularaja's death, Ajayapala's younger son Bhima II ascended the throne.
+According to the Prabandha Kośa, he was killed by an agent of his wife and son with an iron knife or scissors due to his dictatorial rule.
+A king named Keertipala ascended the throne without rajyabhisheka, which is likely the name of his son and murderer, Mularaja II, who also died in the Malwa rebellion and succeeded by Bhima Deva.

 Religion

-Ajayapala patronized the Brahmanical faith, unlike his predecessor Kumarapala who was a great patron of Jainism.
+Ajayapala patronized the Brahmanical faith, unlike his predecessor Kumarapala who also patronized Jainism, especially during the later part of his life.
 The Devapattana prashasti inscription of the Chaulukya general Sridhara boasts that Ajayapala caused the tree of the Vedic religion to grow again.

 The inscriptions of Ajayapala, as well as those of his sons, describe him as a Parama-Maheshvara ("devotee of Shiva"), which is unusual for Chaulukyas.
 According to the contemporary poet Someshvara, during his reign, Shiva was worshipped daily, and the Brahmins were rewarded well.
 According to Someshvara's Surathotsava Mahakavya, his father Kumara II served as a priest (purohita) to Ajayapala.
 Someshvara claims that Kumara healed the battle wounds of Ajayapala with prayers to Shiva, and refused to accept gifts of jewels from the king.